 Whilst every effort is made to ensure the information on the Website is correct, some details may be subject to change.
 The Bedford College Group reserves the right to make amendments to the courses, dates, fees or other details, and to make cancellations or changes if numbers are insufficient.
 In the unfortunate situation that we have to cancel a course we will refund your fees in full, but we regret we are not able to offer any refund if you withdraw from your course or fail to start, and you will be liable to pay any outstanding fees that may be due.

-This course is for adults only (19+).
-You do not need any qualifications to start this course, and the course is free of charge to those eligible for funding and who have a minimum Level 1 ability in spoken English.
-You will be asked to attend an informal interview and assessment in Reading, Writing and Speaking & Listening to help determine your existing skill level.
+You do not need any qualifications to start this course; however you must be 19 or over, a UK/EEA citizen and have a minimum Level 1 ability in spoken English.
+You will be asked to attend a short informal interview and undertake a free assessment before your course starts to help determine your existing skill level.

 Please note that the focus of this course is to develop the language skills of people who speak English as their first/home language.
 If English is not your first language, please refer to our ESOL courses.